eficode-academy/kubernetes-katas/rolling-updates.md

       name: backend
 ```

-What happened - does the frontend still work?
-And are you able to see the backend version in the browser?
+What happened?
+Does the frontend still work?
+Are you able to see the backend version in the browser?

 - Investigate the running pods with: `kubectl get pods`